mpaqua/mpaqua-finalproject/README.md

 ## Instructions for Use:

-1) To run this yourself you’ll need to download the final.py script, and run it using Python3.
+1) To run this yourself you’ll need to download the python-scripts folder

+2) Run the final.py script using Python3.

-2) When it's finished running, you'll see a file labled data.json at the same level where you've saved the original python script.
+3) When it's finished running, you'll see a file labled data.json at the same level where you've saved the original python script.

-3) Next, run the script dataviz.py.
+4) Next, run the script dataviz.py.
 This script will create a CSV file titled “dataviz.csv” at the same level as the other files that has the object number, title, final provenance year, and associated culture for each object.

-4) Next, run the script map.py.
+5) Next, run the script map.py.
 This will produce a csv file titled “map.csv” at the same level as the other files, which contains list of all of the cultures referenced in the Native Arts collections pages.

-5) To use these cultures in the Native-Lands.ca interface, use the list of “territory slugs” found in the "native_land_notes.rtf" text file; this has a complete list of updated names, plus a record of any changes or issues encountered when comparing the two sources.
+6) To use these cultures in the Native-Lands.ca interface, use the list of “territory slugs” found in the "native_land_notes.rtf" text file; this has a complete list of updated names, plus a record of any changes or issues encountered when comparing the two sources.
 Copy and paste the territory slugs into the Native-Land.ca url: https://native-land.ca/api/embed/embed.html?maps=territories&name=

-6) If you would like to see the Tableau visualizations I made using dataviz.csv and map.csv, you can find them on Tableau Public dashboard (links below)
+7) If you would like to see the Tableau visualizations I made using dataviz.csv and map.csv, you can find them on Tableau Public dashboard (links below)

 ## Links